mapbox/untiler/README.md

 -w, --workers INTEGER        Number of workers in the processing pool
                            [default=4]
--x, --no-fill                Don't fill in with lower zooms --help                       Show this message and exit.
+-x, --no-fill                Don't fill in with lower zooms -r, --tile-resolution       Size of input tiles for eg 256, 512 etc --help                       Show this message and exit.
 ```